-CFER-H V1.2 captures data regarding harm arising from or associated with plans or actions taken during the provision of healthcare rather than an underlying disease or injury.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 This figure displays EXTENT OF HARM experienced by patients affected by Incidents within each of the CATEGORIES ASSOCIATED WITH EVENT OR UNSAFE CONDITION (EVENT TYPES) defined for CFER-H V1.2.
-Note, however, that AHRQ has chosen not to include Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES in this figure for reasons discussed in the Data Limitations section.
+Note, however, that AHRQ has chosen not to include Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES in this figure for reasons discussed in the NPSD Chartbook Text Formatting and Percentage of Event Type by Common Formats Version sections.